I was looking for a good Basic Pizza Dough Recipe and created this dough that has everything I want. Great flavor while being both crunchy and chewy..

 If using a bread machine: Place the ingredients into the bread machine according to manufacturers' directions (usually liquids, salt, sugar, flour, then yeast) and turn on the machine to pizza dough.
 Let the machine do the work while you kick back and enjoy the kids, folding laundry, or if you are lucky enough, having a cocktail, beer or glass of wine.

-If using a food processor: Put the yeast into the water and pour the sugar over.
-Let stand for 5 - 15 minutes or until bubbly.
-Mix the flour and salt together the bowl of the food processor.
+If using a food processor: Place the dry ingredients in the bowl of the food processor.
 Add the olive oil and then, with the processor running add the liquid down the shoot and process until a ball is formed.
 Turn the ball out onto a well-floured counter or board and knead for 15 to 20 minutes, or until smooth and elastic.
 Rub extra virgin olive oil over the ball, place in a large bowl, cover with plastic wrap and allow to double in size, about 1 1/2 hours.

 If doing by hand: same as a food processor, but you have to mix the ingredients by hand before you get to turn it out and knead it.

 Once the dough has rested, place it onto a floured surface and gently, with the tips of your fingers, starting in the middle and turning the dough as you work, work the dough into about a 6-inch circle.
 Then take a lightly floured rolling pin, and again, working from the middle, roll the dough into a 10 to 12 inch round.
-Place the round on a pizza cooking screen taking care not to push the dough into the screen.
-Top with your favorite toppings; place in an oven that has been preheated to 500 degrees for at least 30 minutes and preferably has preheated pizza stones for you to slide onto, and cook, 10 to 15 minutes, or until crisp and bubbly.
+Place the round on a pizza stone or pizza screen.
+Top with sauce and your favorite toppings; place in an oven that has been preheated to 500 degrees for at least 30 minutes and preferably has preheated pizza stones for you to slide onto, and cook, 10 to 15 minutes, or until crisp and bubbly.